 SECTION 3 – MEMBERSHIP

-There shall be two classes of membership: Voting and Honorary.
+There shall be three classes of membership: Voting, Honorary, and Affiliate.

 a.)
 Voting Members